-- appointment and removal of directors and statutory auditors; - approval of the annual financial statements and profit distribution; - · amendment of the Articles; - increase and decrease of the share capital, except for the authorised share capital; - issuance of securities convertible into shares, except within the scope of the authorised share capital; - merger or demerger; - transfers of assets, branch of activity or all assets and liabilities under a regime of demergers; - change of the company's corporate denomination, corporate form and nationality; - · increase of shareholders' engagements; - in the event of a loss of half the corporate capital of the company, the extraordinary general meeting of shareholders must be convened to resolve on the possible dissolution of the company; and

-• liquidation of the company.
+- appointment and removal of directors and statutory auditors: - approval of the annual financial statements and profits' distribution: - amendment of the articles of association; - increase and decrease of the share capital, except for the authorised share capital; - issuance of securities convertible into shares, except within the scope of the authorised share capital; - merger, de-merger; - transfers of assets, branch of activity or all assets and liabilities under a regime of de-mergers; - change of the company's corporate denomination, corporate form and nationality; - increase of shareholders' engagements; - in the event of a loss of half the corporate capital of the company, the extraordinary general meeting of shareholders must be convened to resolve on the possible dissolution of the company; - liquidation of the company.

-In addition to these exclusive competences reserved to the general meeting of shareholders, powers of the board of directors may equally be contractually limited by the Articles, thus conferring certain additional decision-making powers that usually fall within the competence of the board of directors upon the general meeting of shareholders.
-However, any such potential limitation cannot lead to the board of directors being deprived of its essential function, which is the management of the company, by taking any and all actions necessary or useful to realise its corporate purposes.
+In addition to these exclusive competences reserved to the general meeting of shareholders, powers of the board of directors may equally be contractually limited by the Articles, conferring thus certain additional decision-making powers, usually falling within the competence of the board of directors, to the general meeting of shareholders.
+However, any such potential limitation cannot lead to the board of directors being deprived of its essential function, which is the management of the company by taking any and all actions necessary or useful to realise its corporate purposes.